 Parents can use the Federal Direct Parent PLUS Loan Program to help pay for educationally-related costs, including, but not limited to, tuition, fees, room/board, books, and miscellaneous personal expenses.
 Eligibility in this program is not contingent upon financial need.
 The Parent PLUS Loan is administered by the U.S. Department of Education and approval is based on the absence of adverse credit within the last five years (not based on credit worthiness).
-The U.S. Department of Education will run a credit check and notify The Office of Student Financial Services of the credit decision.
+The U.S. Department of Education will run a credit check and notify Student Financial Services of the credit decision.
 As the parent, you are responsible for the interest on the loan while your student is in school, but payment can be deferred.

 - The student must first file a FAFSA (listing TU’s school code 003185) before TU can determine eligibility for a Direct Parent PLUS Loan (PLUS).

 - Only a parent (or a stepparent whose income was supplied on the FAFSA) can apply for this loan.

 - Not based on financial need

 - Your student must be at least half-time

 - Eligibility must be determined and the loan originated before the end of the academic period for which the loan is being requested.